 Though not part of Hong Kong, Macau is the only other Special Administrative Region of China.
 Just a ferry ride away from Hong Kong (and soon to be connected by bridge), Macau offers visitors a unique experience thanks to its fusion of Chinese and Portuguese cultures.
 This is evident in its architecture, cuisine, and language.

 We firmly believe that financial limitations should not prevent a qualified student from participating in an IES Abroad Program.
-This is why we commit more than $4 million each year to our financial aid programs.
+This is why we commit $5 million to our financial aid programs.